sperinck/sperinck.github.io/projects.md

 ![Project Euler badge](https://projecteuler.net/profile/sperinck.png)

 <sub>*N.B.
 I am still a novice at C++.
 Though I don't like the syntax compared to the ease of Python, I am pushing past this in the vague hope that there will be some future reward...*</sub>

+## OpenWorm
+In what little spare time I have left, I am currently working through the basics of NeuroML and ion channel dynamics to try and contribute to the open-source c302 modelling framework for *C. Elegans*.